jkeithtucker/Chess/README.md

 Chess game with all rules implemented.
 Written in C++.

 ## Application Information
-CMake used in conjunction with JSON settings (as per MSVS CMake project default).
+CMake used in conjunction with JSON presets (as per MSVS CMake project default).

 External library SFML 2.6.1 for GUI.
 Installed using vcpkg.